amjadcp/SHN-Notion-API/README.md

-# Notion Bot
+# Oreo

 ![logo](previews/logo.png)

-A Simple Notion Bot that creates notion pages inside discord.
+Oreo is a simple Notion Bot that creates notion pages inside discord.

 ## About the project